-Selling to an iBuyer is quick and efficient
+Selling to an iBuyer is quick and efficient.

-Selling to an iBuyer gives you more control over closing
+Selling to an iBuyer gives you more control over closing.

-- Depending on the company you work with, you could close up to 90 days after you accept an offer.
+- Depending on the company you work with, you could close up to 90 days after accepting an offer.
 The flexibility of a closing date gives you time to find another home, and with a guaranteed cash sale in your pocket, you become a desirable buyer to other sellers.
-It eliminates the pressure if you are unable to find something else to buy in 30-45 days and having to move into a rental or other alternate housing option should you fail to do so.
+It eliminates the pressure if you are unable to find something else to buy in 30-45 days and have to move into a rental or other alternate housing option should you fail to do so.

 Disadvantages of Selling to an iBuyer

 Above are the advantages touted by iBuyers.
 Some are indisputable advantages, others less so when you dig under the surface and draw a comparison to traditionally using a real estate agent.
 However, there are also a few distinct disadvantages to selling your home to an iBuyer.

 Sellers using an iBuyer get less on the sale of their home